15 Crawlability Problems & How to Fix Them

 Issues with blocked internal and external resources in robots.txt found in Site Audit tool

-And you’ll see the exact resources that are blocked.
+You’ll see the exact resources that are blocked.

 A list of blocked resources in Site Audit tool

-At this point, it’s best to get help from your developer.
+At this point, consult your developer.

 14. Duplicate Content